 Any final advice for someone looking to prioritize their workers’ safety?

 Penelope: It’s important to remember that a tool by itself is not enough.
 In my opinion, they do need a tool—it’s crucial to keeping workers connected to backup while in the field.
 But they also need a process for after an incident occurs.
 Should they report it?
 Do people care what happened?
-Does the staff need follow up?
+Does the staff need to follow up?
 What’s the plan for the next time we visit this house or client?
 It doesn’t need to be elaborate—you probably already have something you can tweak.
-But affected workers need acknowledgement that something happened, and they need a clear path for safe forward movement.
+But affected workers need acknowledgment that something happened, and they need a clear path for safe forward movement.
 They deserve that, and so much more.

-SafeSignal Brings Peace Of Mind
+AlertMedia Brings Peace Of Mind

 For caseworkers, having law enforcement in their pockets brings peace of mind.
 Make sure your social workers have a connection to law enforcement when they’re heading out into the field.